 At Sigstr, we focus on email signatures.
-Sigstr Campaigns allow you to unlock a powerful marketing channel inside your email signature template.
+Sigstr Campaigns allow you to unlock the powerful marketing channel of employee email.
 Many of my day-to-day responsibilities revolve around designing these campaigns both internally and through our Services offerings where we design campaigns for our customers.
 That said, I thought I’d share a few tips.

 Step 1: Gather the Information

 Every time I sit down to design a Sigstr campaign in the email signature template, I make sure I have all the information needed.
 Before I start digging in, I like to have brand assets (such as logos or brand colors), and if the campaign is promoting an event, a URL to the event’s landing page.
 Landing pages help provide context and guidelines to design around.
 Before I dive into the design, I take a step back and ask, ”'What is the main goal I want to accomplish with this graphic?” or, “What company initiative is this campaign helping promote?”